FredBettecher/FredBettecher/README.md

-## Hey there! 😃
+## Hey there!
+My name is Fred and welcome to my GitHub profile. 😃
-### My name is Fred and I'm currently studying to become a full stack developer.
+### I'm currently studying to become a full stack developer and start a career in the technology market
 - 🔭 I’m currently working on improving my back-end skills
 - 🌱 I’m currently learning postgreSQL
 - 👯 I’m looking to collaborate on any open source project, to gain XP and stop being such a noob